 4. You’ll be supporting independent publishing

-Here’s another reason why, via Shelf Awareness:
+Here’s another reason to buy from Roundabout rather than Amazon, via Shelf Awareness:

 The New York Times pulls a few revolting tidbits from Brad Stone’s new book, The Everything Store: Jeff Bezos and the Age of Amazon (Little, Brown).
 By 2004, Stone recounted, Amazon was squeezing large book publishers, demanding “steeper discounts, longer periods to pay, and better shipping,” the Times wrote.
 Amazon CEO Jeff Bezos “then turned up the heat on the most vulnerable publishers [smaller publishers]–those most dependent on Amazon.